 God isn't looking for your talent, folks.
 God isn't looking for your innate gifts of leadership.
 God is looking for you to give yourself.
 So the Christian who would offer himself as a living sacrifice begins with the offering of his soul and then the offering of his body.
 There are two more, and we need only look at them briefly to sum the message up.

 You know what?
 It is in the mind that our new nature and our humanness find their mix, right?
 It is in the mind that we make choices as to whether we will express that new man in holiness or allow our flesh to act in unholiness.
 So if the soul is to present the body, the mind must be renewed.
 And notice how he presents it with a negative and then a positive.
-"Be not conformed to this aion," not kosmos, not world, but age, to this age.
-The age is the fallen unredeemed philosophy of life, Trench says it so well, "The floating mass of thoughts, opinions, maxims, speculations, hopes, impulses, aims, aspirations at any time current in the world."
-The whole pile of the world's stuff.
-Be not conformed to that.
-The Germans used to call it the zeist guist(?) the spirit of the age of which Satan, of course, is the prince and ruler.
+"Be not conformed to this aiōn," not kosmos, not world, but age, to this age.
+The age is the fallen, unredeemed philosophy of life.
+Trench says it so well, "The floating mass of thoughts, opinions, maxims, speculations, hopes, impulses, aims, aspirations at any time current in the world."
+The whole pile of the world's stuff, be not conformed to that.
+The Germans used to call it the zeitgeist, the spirit of the age, of which Satan, of course, is the prince and ruler.

 I read an article written by a columnist in the Chicago Tribune.
-He said there was a radio station in San Antonio that decided to give an evening with the Motely Crew, which is a heavy metal hardrock group.
-And so they had a contest on their radio station KISS FM in San Antonio and a teenager was to write, "I will do the following for the privilege of spending an evening with the Motely Crew..."
-Your mind wouldn't begin to conceive of what 13 to 17 year-old kids wrote.
+He said there was a radio station in San Antonio that decided to give an evening with the Motley Crew, which is a heavy metal hard rock group.
+And so they had a contest on their radio station, KISS FM in San Antonio, and a teenager was to write, "I will do the following for the privilege of spending an evening with the Motley Crew."
+Your mind wouldn't begin to conceive of what 13- to 17-year-old kids wrote.
 I read about 15 different letters, such as, "I would shave their bodies and where they bled I would suck the blood out of them."
-That was a...that was a minimal low-key response.
-Frightening spirit of this age...frightening.
-It comes through the music.
+That was a...
+That was a minimal low-key response.
+Frightening spirit of this age, frightening; it comes through the music.
 It comes through the movies.
 It comes through the media.
 It comes at us from everywhere.
-And we are called by the Spirit of God through the Apostle Paul here to not allow ourselves to become conformed to the purposes and ethics and standards and moralities of our time which are Satanic.
+And we are called by the Spirit of God through the apostle Paul here to not allow ourselves to become conformed to the purposes and ethics and standards and moralities of our time, which are Satanic.
 Remember what John said, the whole world lies in the lap of the evil one, 1 John 5:19.
 Be not conformed.

-Stop...literally it says "Stop allowing yourselves to be fashioned like this evil age...stop allowing it to happen."
+Stop.
+Literally it says, "Stop allowing yourselves to be fashioned like this evil age.
+Stop allowing it to happen."
 The assumption is that it's what?
 It's happening.
 Stop it.
 Call a halt to it.
 Don't sit there and allow it to be done.
 That's the point.
 The word here is a tremendous verb.
-I don't like to confuse you with Greek terms but I want you to sense this word, it's the word sunshematizo, schema, scheme.
-And schematizorefers, listen carefully, to the act of assuming an outward expression that does not come from within, putting on an act.
+I don't like to confuse you with Greek terms but I want you to sense this word, it's the word suschēmatizō, schema, scheme.
+And schēmatizō refers, listen carefully, to the act of assuming an outward expression that does not come from within, putting on an act.
 Great word, masquerading.
-And what he is saying is, "Look, don't masquerade as if you belong to the world," you see it?
-"Don't masquerade wearing the spirit of the age which is inconsistent with what's really in you," see that?
+And what he is saying is, "Look, don't masquerade as if you belong to the world."
+You see it?
+"Don't masquerade wearing the spirit of the age, which is inconsistent with what's really in you."
+See that?
 And the addition of the prefix conjunction sun, s-u-n, adds the idea that the expression is patterned after a definite model.
-Don't pattern yourself, don't allow yourself to be continually patterned after the world and the spirit of the age which is not connected to what you are on the inside.
+Don't pattern your...yourself, don't allow yourself to be continually patterned after the world and the spirit of the age which is not connected to what you are on the inside.
 Don't wear the mask of the world."
-Inconceivable that a Christian who is a new creation in Jesus Christ would want to wear the mask of the world.
+Inconceivable that a Christian, who is a new creation in Jesus Christ, would want to wear the mask of the world.
 But, boy, we get sucked into it.
 We want to wear the clothes they wear.
 We run down to buy every new thing that comes along.
 We want to be a part of all the systems that come floating through.
 We want to have their entertainment, stay up with all the latest stuff.
 We're just caught in that whole wash.

 How do you do it?
 By the renewing of what?
-The mind...the mind.
-The word "renewing" here is renovation.
+The mind, the mind.
+The word "renewing" here is “renovation.”
 The renovation of the mind.
 How do you renovate your mind?
-David said it this way, "Thy Word have I hid in my heart that I might not...what's the key to a renewed mind?, it's right here, isn't it?, it's the Word...it's the Word...it's the Word...it's the Word.
+David said it this way, "Thy Word have I hid in my heart that I might not...”
+What's the key to a renewed mind?
+It's right here, isn't it?
+It's the Word, it's the Word, it's the Word, it's the Word.
 That's the key to the renewed mind.
-We've seen this so many times over and over and over in our studies.
-The renewing of the mind through the Word.
+We've seen this so many times over and over and over in our studies, the renewing of the mind through the Word.
 The key is if you're going to walk worthy, you've got to know the Word of God.
-You've got to know the Word of God.
-Just a simple profound truth.
+You've got to know the Word of God, just a simple profound truth.

 A renewed mind, a renewed mind will be expressed in a submissive will and in a body presented as a living sacrifice.
 It all comes in one package.
 You can't present your body unless you have a renewed mind because you won't have the will to do that.
 But when you have a renewed mind, your will will be submissive to God and you will offer your body as a living sacrifice.
 And the key is a saturated mind, an obedient will, body presented.